 LiveU / LiveStream

 As a live video production company, we often rely on satellite trucks and fiber circuits for our transmissions.
 But, for several reasons, sometime those aren’t viable options.
 Lucky for us, over the past few years, a number of new transmission providers have popped onto the scene.
 We’re excited to meet with LiveU – who offers a back-pack unit that can transmit via internet or bonded cellular – to see what new capabilities they might be introducing (hint hint).
 We’re also anxious to see what new products Brooklyn-based video streaming and web encoding company LiveStream has to showcase.

 AJA makes a plethora of converter boxes and recording options that we’ve turned to time and again (gotta love KiPros).
-We’re looking forward to hitting up their booth to see what new production resources might be applicable for our remote productions.
+We’re looking forward to checking out their booth NAB 2016 to see what new production resources might be applicable for our remote productions.

 Similar to AJA, Decimator makes a number of high quality converters and quad splits that have come in handy on our smaller field shoots.
 We’ve used Decimator products on a number of non-live multi-camera productions that we’ve produced in the past (most recently, our work with The Weather Channel in Los Angeles).